n8design/spfx-uifabric-themes/docs/index.md

+!!! warning "This package is deprecated and won't get updated in future.
+If you still have a need for it upgrade to <a href="https://lab.n8d.studio/htwoo/">hTWOo</a>"

 # SPFx-uifabric-themes - Toolkit

 This toolkit improves your development workflow.
 It enables you to webparts create enhanced web part always matching the theme currently applied on the page.